-At St Mary’s Primary School, we are a school that loves books.
+St Mary’s is a school that loves books.
 We have access to a wide range of fiction and non-fiction books, which are used across the curriculum.
 Reading is at the heart of our curriculum and our classroom environments from our two year old provision up to year six, have a wealth of reading material.
 We have recently transformed our shared reading spaces and we are lucky enough to have a wonderful library and reading nook that all children have access to.

 Our teachers love read to our children and we recognise the importance of the teacher as an inspirational role model.

 Teaching a child to read is the greatest gift that we can give a child in our school.
 Because of this, we see it as a primary purpose of our curriculum.
 From Early Years to Year 6, we ensure that our children not only learn the skills and knowledge to enable them to read, but also to develop positive life-long dispositions and attitudes towards reading – that will take our children through secondary school and into adulthood.

 Teaching children to ‘decode’ or ‘read’ in its most basic form is a key driver for our Early Years and Key Stage 1 curriculum.
 Once children can ‘read’, through a robust and systematic approach, the world opens up to them.
 It is our duty to ensure that our children are ready to embrace both the literary and wider world.
 We use the ‘Little Wandle Letters and Sounds Revised’ scheme of learning to deliver our phonics teaching in our school; we have had extensive support from the regional ‘English Hub’ to ensure best practice is seen in this vital aspect of our work.

 More information on the ‘Little Wandle Letters and Sounds Revised’ scheme for parents can be found here.